Pompeo breaks silence on alleged threats to envoy in Ukraine

 Until he spoke, the State Department had declined repeated requests to offer any public defense of Yovanovitch, drawing fire from many.

+House Democrats on Friday evening released a new batch of messages from Parnas that added to the questions about the ambassador’s security.
+In them, an unidentified individual with a Belgian country code appears to describe Yovanovitch’s movements.

+“Nothing has changed she is still not moving checked today again,” the individual wrote in one message, later adding, “it’s confirmed we have a person inside.”
+In another message the person wrote, “She had visitors.”

-The allegations, if true, are central to the impeachment inquiry into Trump, who faces a charge that he abused his presidential power by pressuring Ukraine to investigate Democratic rival Joe Biden, using military aid to the country as leverage.
+The ouster of Yovanovitch as ambassador is central to the impeachment inquiry into Trump, who faces a charge that he abused his presidential power by pressuring Ukraine to investigate Democratic rival Joe Biden, using military aid to the country as leverage.
 Trump says the inquiry is a “hoax.”

 At the time, Trump’s allies were trying to have Yovanovitch, who was seen as a roadblock to a Biden investigation, removed from her post.
 She was recalled in late May ahead of the end of her tour.